tomguim/Being/content/life/bretagne.md

 ![](/img/IMG_6021.JPG)
 ![](/img/IMG_5794.JPG)

 These photos were actually taken on the navy ship (Noe) in the military base.
-We would sneek onto the base and into the boat and we would throw parties there until 4 in the morning!
-Here Matthias is the man of the party for having traversed a metal chain the length of a football elevated 3 stories above the ocean between a poll and the boat, with no clothes and in the wind.
+We would sneak onto the base and into the boat and we would throw parties there until 4 in the morning!
+Here Matthias is the man of the party for having traversed a metal chain the length of a football field elevated 3 stories above the ocean between a poll and the boat, with no clothes and in the wind.
 Mindblowing!

 ![](/img/IMG_5800.JPG)